13 days / Year Round

 Day 6: ARRIVE IN HANOI – HA LONG

 We arrive in Hanoi early in the morning and disembark to hotel for breakfast and a shower.
 After a short rest, we’ll head out to Ha Long, passing through large rice fields of the Red River Delta.
 Then we’ll board a beautiful wooden junk for a cruise on the bay and a fresh seafood dinner.

 Enjoy the spectacular aquamarine water as we spend the whole day kayaking through the area’s limestone karsts, tiny islands, deserted beaches, and countless caves and lagoons.

 Day 8: HA LONG – HANOI – HUE

-You will want to wake up early in the morning to enjoy the emerald water of the bay at their best.
-After breakfast, we will continue kayaking to an isolated beach and floating village, where we’ll explore a little before we meet up with the junk again for a light lunch while cruising back to the harbor.
+You will want to wake up early in the morning to enjoy the emerald water of the bay at its best.
+After breakfast, we will continue kayaking to an isolated beach and floating village, where we’ll explore a little before we meet up on the junket again for a light lunch while cruising back to the harbor.
 We’ll drive back to the airport in Hanoi, passing lively and colorful villages along the way, and then fly to Phu Bai airport and checking into our hotel.

 Day 9: HUE CITY

 In the morning, take a tour of the citadel city and enjoy the refined and distinct atmosphere of the town before visiting the Imperial Citadel.
 Then you will be taken to a typical garden house to discover the wondrous culinary arts of Hue.
 Lead by a master chef and his assistants, you’ll learn to make a variety of traditional dishes.
 Lunch will include your own creations as well as some delicious feasts by your chef.
 In the afternoon, we’ll discover Tu Duc mausoleum and Tu Hieu pagoda.
 Dinner on your own.